RockmanEXEZone/chaudloader/README.md

 -- Unmarshals an .map + .mpak file. function chaudloader.Mpak(map_contents: string, mpak_contents): Mpak

--- Gets an entry at the given ROM address from the mpak. function chaudloader.Mpak:get(rom_addr: number): string

 -- Inserts an entry at the given ROM address into the mpak.
-Existing entries will be clobbered. function chaudloader.Mpak:insert(rom_addr: number, contents: string)
+Existing entries will be clobbered.
+If contents is nil, the entry will be deleted. function chaudloader.Mpak:__newindex(rom_addr: number, contents: string)

+-- Reads an entry at the given ROM address. function chaudloader.Mpak:__index(rom_addr: number): number

 -- Marshals an mpak back into .map + .mpak format. function chaudloader.Mpak:to_raw(): (string, string)